Skateboard Deck Sizes Explained

 When choosing a cruiser deck you want the board to feel comfortable.
 So with this in mind, you might find more comfort on a wider deck.
 Or you might want to be able to pop your cruiser as well, in which you will refer back to the foot to surface area ratio.

 Also keep in mind that you will be taking your new ride with you everywhere, but you can’t always skateboard everywhere.
 So you will want to pick a deck that won’t be too burdeness when you are carrying it around.
-These are all things to keep in mind when considering the width of your new skateboard deck.
+These are all things to keep in mind when considering your optimal skateboard deck sizes.

 Skateboard Deck Length